imronuke/ADPRES/README.md

 ## How to run a test

-Copy some sample inputs file from folder 'smpl' into the folder where the executable file is located, then type this command
+Copy some sample inputs file from folder [smpl](https://github.com/imronuke/ADPRES/tree/master/smpl) into the folder where the executable file is located, then type this command

 ```
 ./adpres